March Break Camps in Toronto

 Various Locations

 Here’s a camp suggestion that we think you’ll especially appreciate!
 At Rooks to Cooks, your child will learn “kitchen safety, fundamental cooking and baking techniques, proper knife skills, and the value of teamwork in the kitchen” while learning how to make such delicious dishes as banana foster blondies and maple dijon glazed salmon with couscous salad.
-Rooks to Cooks offers three locations in Toronto (High Park, Playter Estates, and Etobicoke) and one in Richmond Hill.
-This tasty experience costs $695 for the week and all young chiefs require a Rooks to Cook uniform, which costs $35.
+Rooks to Cooks offers several locations in Toronto (High Park, Playter Estates, Etobicoke, Roncesvalles, and more) and in Richmond Hill and Markham.
+This tasty experience costs $675 for the week and all young chiefs require a Rooks to Cook uniform, which costs $35.

 The Second City